lynnaloo/node-vagrant/README.md

   to a `dev` folder adjacent to your Vagrantfile on your host machine.
 This allows for editing code on your host machine and having it immediately available inside of the virtual machine.

 You can now begin writing code and running it with Node.js!
 In the `dev` folder, create a new JavaScript `hello.js` file with some code `console.log('Hello World');`.
-Test using Node by running `node hello.js`.
+Open your terminal and run `node hello.js` from the `dev` folder.